Flat Pack Furniture Assembly Guide

 Check all the pieces before you start assembling the unit to be sure they're in good shape, as they can get knocked around during storage and delivery.
 This will prevent the hassle of realising something is missing or broken halfway through the process of building your furniture.

-Therefore, if a piece is broken or missing the company will more than likely replace or fix the section that is broken.
+Therefore, if a piece is broken or missing the company may be able to replace or fix the section that is broken.

 As some of the parts in the flat pack may be heavy and cause you and the room to become hot therefore if the room is heated, open the window as DIY can be stressful and make you hot so always make sure you are cool and hydrated as you could faint due to overheating.